Harry Brinkley Bass: Military service

-Following graduation from the Naval Academy and commissioning as an Ensign, Bass was first assigned to the cruiser USS New Orleans (CA-32) from 1938-1939.
-He then served on the destroyer USS Farragut (DD-348) from 1939-1940.
-He was then assigned to flight training and designated a naval aviator on February 18, 1941 and assigned to bombing squadron VB-2 on board the USS Lexington, flying an SBD Dauntless.
+Following graduation from the Naval Academy and commissioning as an Ensign, Bass was first assigned to the cruiser USS New Orleans (CA-32) from 1938 to 1939.
+He then served on the destroyer USS Farragut (DD-348) from 1939 to 1940.
+He was then assigned to flight training and designated a naval aviator on February 18, 1941, and assigned to bombing squadron VB-2 on board the USS Lexington, flying an SBD Dauntless.
 He was soon fighting in World War II in the Pacific.
-His first air-to-air combat action occurred on February 20, 1942 when the Lexington was engaged by two groups of Japanese planes.
+His first air-to-air combat action occurred on February 20, 1942, when the Lexington was engaged by two groups of Japanese planes.
 One of the battles he took part in was the Battle of the Coral Sea.
 He was awarded both of his Navy Crosses during his time on board the Lexington — one for sinking an enemy ship and one for helping sink a carrier.
 Bass survived the later sinking of the Lexington.

 In July 1942 Bass was reassigned as a fighter pilot and was assigned to VF-29, of which he eventually became commander, on board USS Santee.
 The Santee was in the Atlantic Ocean when Bass arrived, but eventually was sent to the Pacific theater of operations.
 He transferred from the Santee and VF-29 in April 1944.
 Bass was awarded his Silver Star and Air Medal during his time on board the USS Santee.
 He then transferred to USS Kasaan Bay as commander of VF-74.
 During this time he participated in the operations in North Africa.
-Bass died when his F6F Hellcat fighter plane was shot down by German anti-aircraft fire over Southern France on August 20, 1944 near Vanosc, France.
+Bass died when his F6F Hellcat fighter plane was shot down by German anti-aircraft fire over Southern France on August 20, 1944, near Vanosc, France.
 Bass was awarded the Distinguished Flying Cross and Purple Heart posthumously.
 He was initially buried by French civilians in a church cemetery at St. Bonnet Le Froid, France, but in September 1948 his remains were moved to Roselawn Memorial Park, located in Little Rock, Arkansas.

 The USS Brinkley Bass (DD-887) was named in his honor.
-This ship was laid down on December 20, 1944 at Orange, Texas, by the Consolidated Steel Corporation; launched on May 26, 1945; sponsored by Mrs. Verna Maulding Bass (his mother); and commissioned on October 1, 1945, with Cmdr.
+This ship was laid down on December 20, 1944, at Orange, Texas, by the Consolidated Steel Corporation; launched on May 26, 1945; sponsored by Mrs. Verna Maulding Bass (his mother); and commissioned on October 1, 1945, with Cmdr.
 Philip W. Winston in command.

 Memorials erected in honor of Bass include those in Les Villettes, France and at the Dishman Scout Service Center in Beaumont, Texas.